tottran/dockerize-a-nodejs-expressjs-mysql-reactjs-app/README.md

 # Note
 - This Project is worked on `MACOSX`
-- The other operating system isn't check yet.
+- The other operating system doesn't check yet.

 # Instruction